theleoborges/imminent/README.md

   ;; #<Future@485bceb6: #imminent.core.Success{:v 30}>
 ```

-You can optionally provide a timeout, after which an Exception is thrown if the Future hasn't completed yet:
+You can optionally provide a timeout - highly recommended - after which an Exception is thrown if the Future hasn't completed yet:

 ```clojure
   (immi/await (immi/future-call (fn []